flickleafy/vega/README.md

 # Cababilities

 1. Dynamic control lighting gradually using math formulas.
 First assign a degree to a wavelength, convert wavelength to RGB, and then RGB to Hexadecimal RGB.
 2. Dynamic control Fan speed gradually based on temperatures using math formulas.
 3. Control any watercooler that is supported by liquidctl

+# Installation

+One possible way to keep it running in background is as a cronjob.

+On terminal, run:

+    sudo crontab -e

+In the editor that is opened, you can type this:

+> @reboot /path/to/file/watercooler.sh

+**@reboot:** this will start the script as soon Linux is loaded **/path/to/file/:** this is where the script is located